panda3d/panda3d-docs/distribution/building-binaries.rst

        "asteroids": "src/main.py",
    },
    "icons": {
-       # The key needs to match the key used in gui_apps/console_apps
+       # The key needs to match the key used in gui_apps/console_apps.
+       # Alternatively, use "*" to set the icon for all apps.
        "asteroids": ["icon-256.png", "icon-128.png", "icon-48.png", "icon-32.png", "icon-16.png"],
    },